-Early Childhood Education & Development Associate in Applied Science
+Early Childhood Education & Development

-Program Code: ECED.AAS / 19.0708 Credits Required: 65 Division: Social and Behavioral Sciences and Public Services Contact: ECED@kckcc.edu
+Program Code: ECED.AAS / 19.0708

 The KCKCC Early Childhood Education and Development (ECED) program prepares caregivers, teachers and leaders with evidence-based knowledge, skills and attitudes to support young children in their growth and development through Universal Design for Learning.
 Our ECED program is designed to inspire and prepare students to create evidence-based all-inclusive programs that are responsive to the uniqueness (cultural, linguistic and ability diversity) of each child, family and community.
 Certificate A and Certificate B options provide a seamless career pathway to an Applied Associates degree for students as they work or have family obligations.
 Courses are offered at several locations: Main Campus, the Pioneer Center in Leavenworth, KS and area high schools.
-ECED courses are also available online.
+FCFD courses are also available online.

-- No requirements for admission to the program. - Contact program for program-specific advising.
+- No Requirements for Admission to the Program. - Contact program for program-specific advising.